wangziqi2013/wangziqi2013.github.io/_posts/2018-06-19-Energy-Efficient-Address-Translation.markdown

 for implementing the replacement algorithm.
 All counters are initialized to zero on initialization and reset.
 On a TLB hit, the distance from the last hit on the same way is calculated using the LRU position.
 If the position is between N and (N / 2), then we know if we disable half of the ways under the current configuration, then the access will result in a miss.
-The miss counter for disabling half of the ways are hence incremented.
-Similarly, if the LRU position is between (N / 2) and (N / 4)
+The miss counter #1 for disabling half of the ways are hence incremented.
+Similarly, if the LRU position is between (N / 2) and (N / 4), miss counter #2 will be incremented, and so on.
+To the end, if the LRU position is 0, which means that the same way was hit in the last access, then miss counter #(log(N) + 1) is incremented, which measures the number of misses on this way if TLB were entirely disabled.
+Two extra counters are needed also.
+One for recording the number of TLB misses in the current interval, and another for recording the number of cache misses in the previous interval.
+We cover the details in the next paragraph.